kineticadb/kinetica-connector-nifi/README.md

 		- Under "Auto terminate Relationships", check the "failure" and "success" options.

 3. Properties tab:
-		- Server URL: The URL of the GPUdb instance you are using.
-This will be in the format http://<GPUdb host>:<GPUdb port>  ex. http://172.30.20.231:9191
+		- Server URL: The URL of the Kinetica instance you are using.
+This will be in the format http://<Kinetica host>:<Kinetica port>  ex. http://172.30.20.231:9191
 		- Collection Name: Set this value if you want the table created in a collection.
 		- Table Name: The name of the table to read from
 		- Schema: A CSV string, where each entry is of the form <fieldname>|<data type>[| subtype]* ex. x|Float|data,y|Float|data,TIMESTAMP|Long|data,TEXT|String|store_only|text_search,AUTHOR|String|text_search|data,URL|String|store_only
-				  For more details on schemas, read the GPUdb documentation.
+				  For more details on schemas, read the Kinetica documentation.

 4. Create a connector between the data source processor and the PutGPUdb processor In the Details tab: